ComposableFi/composable/book/src/pallets/nft/extrinsics.md

 `owner`

-Display the owner of a given asset or vice versa
+Display the owner of a given asset or vice versa.

 ## Attribute